Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ### 2.4.
 Software Tools:
 #### 2.4.1.
 VS Code with PlatformIO:
 Integrated development environment used for writing, testing, and deploying code to the ESP32.
 Various libraries imported through PlatformIO were used to manage ESP32, IMU and MIDI functionalities.
 Below is the OOP abstract structure of the source code.
-~The uploaded source code might still contain some code fragments from the bigger cousin-project of this demo which was being developed for commercial use.~
+The uploaded source code might still contain some code fragments from the bigger cousin-project of this demo which is being developed for commercial use.

 ![src_structure](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/src_structure.png?raw=true)
 #### 2.4.2.
 Ableton Live 11: